How to Tell if Palladium is Real or Fake? Simple and Free Tests You Can Do at Home!

 Yes, you can test palladium with nitric acid, although it’s not the most reliable method.

-Palladium only dissolves slowly in concentrated nitric acid, which means a strong reaction might indicate the presence of other metals that dissolve more readily in nitric acid, while pure palladium might show little to no reaction.
+Palladium dissolves slowly in concentrated nitric acid.
+This means a strong reaction indicates the presence of other metals that dissolve more readily in nitric acid, while pure palladium shows little to no reaction.

 And you won’t know which metal exactly is reacting to nitric acid.